 Last week I pulled the trigger on the switchover from Comcast to gigabit CenturyLink fiber at about $109 per month.

 The new service is up and running over 802.11-n Wi-Fi throughout my house.
-(But not in the yard — the stucco walls block the Wi-Fi signal almost completely.)
+(But not so much in the yard — the stucco walls block the Wi-Fi signal almost completely.)

 The speeds I typically get over Wi-Fi are more like 30 to 60 Mbps.
 But performance seems never to dip to the abysmal levels I used to experience daily with Comcast Xfinity: as low as 50,000 bps, equivalent to a 1995 dial-up modem — 2,000 times slower than what I was nominally paying for.